Location: Alamance 213

 After receiving her bachelor’s degree in Environmental Science from Towson University in MD, Ms. Bilecki began working at Antioch College’s Glen Helen Outdoor Education Center and helped found and operate a small CSA farm.
 She continued teaching and farming at Olney Friends School until she attended Ohio University (OU) to complete her Master’s degree in Environmental Studies.

 While at OU, Ms. Bilecki was a graduate assistant in the Office of Sustainability, and in the summer of 2012 held a joint fellowship with the Center for Environment and Population and the Yale Office of Sustainability where she helped manage Yale’s Office of Sustainability website and headed efforts to edit and market their sustainability pledge.
-Ms. Bilecki is also a board member for the Kossoye Development Project, which works in partnership with the University of Gondor to increase nutrition through the promotion of household gardening in Ethiopia.
+Ms. Bilecki also served for a number of years as a board member for the Kossoye Development Project, which works in partnership with the University of Gondor to increase nutrition through the promotion of household gardening in Ethiopia.